- Rank: Hospital Appren. 1st Class

 Gerald Arthur Atkins, “Jerry”, an only child, was about 10 when his mother, Lola Kelly Atkins, died.

 Born on Oct.
-17, 1919, he was raised by his father, Bernard B. Atkins, a policeman, in Gothenburg, Nebraska.
+17, 1919, in Kearney, Nebraska, he was raised by his father, Bernard B. Atkins, a policeman, about 60 miles away Gothenburg.
 He played several sports in high school, including track, where as of 2018 he was still one of the best 100-yard-dash runners in Gothenburg High history.
-He then went on to Hastings College in Hastings, Nebraska, where he played football.
+He then went on for one year to Hastings College in Hastings, Nebraska, where he played football.
+He also worked for several months as a theater usher.

 A memorial service was held March 1, 1942, at the Methodist church in Gothenburg.